Check Out These Top Digital Card Games

 Cult digital card game Card City Nights is back with a cartoonish sci-fi twist.
 In this sequel, you explore the strange Starship Frivolity and the many characters that inhabit it, all obsessed with The Card Game.
 Combining classic collectible card game mechanics with tactical board control, Card City Nights 2 (Android, iOS, Desktop) has players laying out their cards on the playing field, charging them up and blocking off enemy plays.
 The ultimate goal: outwit and defeat your opponent.
 Card City Nights 2 is a premium game with nary a microtransaction in sight, and the game features both story and online multiplayer modes.

 Digital card games don’t have to be all about deckbuilding; sometimes, it’s enough to put a new spin on an old favorite.
-Solitairica is a variation on Solitaire, with a fantasy role-playing twist.
-Now, instead of killing half-an-hour at your grandparents’ house, solitaire is the key to collecting magical items, defeating fearsome foes and leveling up powerful avatars.
+Solitairica (PC, Android, iOS) is a variation on Solitaire, with a fantasy role-playing twist.
+Now, instead of killing half-an-hour at your grandparents’ house, solitaire becomes the key to collecting magical items, defeating fearsome foes and leveling up powerful avatars.

 Shadowverse (Android, iOS, PC: Free, in-app purchases)